ARCQuant: Boosting NVFP4 Quantization with Augmented Residual Channels for LLMs: Kernel Implementation Details

 \paragraph{Interleaved Channel Layout.} While our mathematical formulation in Section~\ref{sec:methodology} denotes the augmented matrix as a simple concatenation ($[Q_X \mid Q_{R_{\text{o}}}]$), implementing this logically contiguous layout directly would incur significant latency due to strided global memory access patterns.
 To overcome this, we designed a hardware-friendly Interleaved Channel Layout for the actual kernel implementation.
 Specifically, for the $S$ outlier channels requiring compensation, we group them into blocks of 16 (matching the NVFP4 block size).
 Instead of separating all main quantizations and residual quantizations into distant memory regions, we interleave them locally: a 16-channel primary block is immediately followed by its corresponding 16-channel residual block in physical memory.
 This layout allows our Fused Quantization Kernel to compute both the primary and residual quantization values within on-chip registers and perform continuous, coalesced write-back operations to global memory.
 The weight matrix $W$ is pre-processed offline to strictly match this interleaved pattern, ensuring that the standard GEMM operation yields the correct mathematical result without modification.

 \paragraph{Compatibility and Future Work.} As discussed in the Limitations, ARCQuant represents a quantization strategy for fine-grained formats rather than a hardware-specific workaround.
 As block-scaled formats like NVFP4 and MXFP4 gain wider adoption, the utility of our residual compensation mechanism becomes increasingly significant.
 A key advantage of our design is the decoupling of quantization logic from computation.
 Since the error compensation is mapped entirely into the input data space (via channel augmentation), ARCQuant is compatible with any standard, high-performance GEMM kernel (e.g., cuBLAS or CUTLASS) without requiring modifications to the inner loop of the matrix multiplication.
 Adapting ARCQuant to other emerging formats simply requires updating the Fused Quantization Kernel to support the target format's encoding, preserving the efficiency of the downstream GEMM.
-Finally, we plan to integrate ARCQuant into high-throughput serving engines such as vLLM to further validate its practical efficiency in production environments.
+Finally, while ARCQuant has already been integrated into vLLM for end-to-end benchmarking, we plan to further develop full serving support for high-throughput engines such as vLLM and validate its broader deployment potential.